-This hot pepperoni and olive penne pasta has few ingredients but many ways to build on to increase flavor.
-Add regular pizza toppings such as sausage, bacon, spinach or mushrooms to make it your own or stick with nice and easy.
+This hot pepperoni and olive penne pasta uses a few ingredients but has many ways to build on the flavor.
+Add regular pizza toppings such as sausage, bacon, bell peppers, spinach, or mushrooms to customize it!

 Today we’ll be making an easy, hot pepperoni and olive pasta meal.
-There’s plenty of ways to add to it using regular pizza toppings such as sausage, bacon, mushrooms, spinach and fresh basil.
+There are plenty of ways to add to it using regular supreme pizza toppings like Italian sausage, bell peppers, bacon, mushrooms, spinach and fresh basil.
 I usually add in mushrooms and spinach but stick with what suits you.
 The pasta can be as easy or as complicated as you want it to be!

 If you’re a fan of supreme or pepperoni pizza, you will love this pasta.
 I’ve done a casserole version of this before with pizza pasta casserole, but here’s a much easier version that doesn’t require an oven.
-So today I’ve included a base recipe for which to build on with many, many suggested ways to add things in.
+So today I’ve included a base recipe with many ways to build on it and customize it to your tastes.
+Let’s get started.

-I’ve used both black olives and kalamata olives in the past so feel free to experiment and see which one you prefer.
-The black olives will feel more at home with those used to supreme pizza but the kalamatas have a bit more bite and feels more authentic.
+Olives – I’ve used both black olives and kalamata olives in the past so feel free to experiment and see which one you prefer.
+The black olives will feel more at home with those used to supreme pizza but the kalamatas have a bit more flavor and feel more authentic.

 Tomatoes – Feel free to substitute the petite diced tomatoes with fire-roasted or regular chopped tomatoes.
 The recipe is forgiving as long as you have some kind of tomatoes to add some bulk to the sauce.